arsh7023/online-whatif/INSTALL.md

 	* Password: (password from above)
 	* Expose Primary Keys: unticked
 	* Estimated Extends: unticked
+	* Support on the fly geometry simplification: unticked

 Other options are left at default settings